tuzicomet/GreenThumbs/README.md

 - Full suite
 >  gradlew check
 >

-## Coverage and Code Smells
-We use SonarQube for code coverage and code smells.
-It is hosted at http://sonarqube.csse.canterbury.ac.nz/.

 If you want the coverage stats for only unit, integration, or cucumber tests (for eg.) you can run the respective tasks with IntelliJ's coverage tool.